10 Steps to Balance Your Hormones Naturally

 By combining these two together you can help balance stress hormones, boost energy, and even burn fat.
 Be sure to ask your doctor about adding herbs in particular if you are on medications or if you are pregnant or nursing.
 Not all herbs are right for every person, and always start slow and watch your body

-Maca Root is another adaptogenic herb with tremendous benefits.
+Maca Root is another possible adaptogenic herb with tremendous benefits.
 It can increase fertility in both men and women, balance hormones, boost the immune system, increase energy and stamina and improve sexual function, memory, and focus.

 Another unique fact about maca root is that historically it has been considered a very potent aphrodisiac and a traditional fertility secret of populations living in the Andes.